Flood in Botswana

 The overflow of a local dam in Gaborone led to considerable disruptions, including damage to homes and businesses and the temporary displacement of residents.
 In response, officials suspended school operations and closed certain roads as precautionary measures.

-To date, reports indicate that seven individuals have lost their lives.
+Reports indicated that seven individuals lost their lives.

 Related Resources: